• Ntc

 Government warns ban on social media Facebook Nepal

-The new warning comes after the government’s one-week ultimatum for social media giants such as Meta and X to register in Nepal.
+The government had given a one-week ultimatum for social media giants such as Meta and X to register in Nepal.
 That didn’t happen.
 Meta is the parent company of Facebook, WhatsApp, and Instagram.
 The government has called on their parent company and others to get on the registry books in Nepal for operation.
+Before that, foreign social networks were given a month of time to register their platforms.

-Though the ultimatum to ban social networks also drew its share of debates.
+Though the ultimatum to ban social networks also has also drawn its share of debates.

 Also: Social media rules in Nepal: List of what you can’t do?